Head of state: By force or revolution

 A head of state may seize power by force or revolution.
 This is not the same as the use of force to maintain power, as is practised by authoritarian or totalitarian rulers.
 Dictators often use democratic titles, though some proclaim themselves monarchs.
 Examples of the latter include Emperor Napoleon I of France and King Zog of Albania.
 In Spain, general Francisco Franco adopted the formal title Jefe del Estado, or Chief of State, and established himself as regent for a vacant monarchy.
-Uganda's Idi Amin was one of several who named themselves President for Life.
+In some cases, a head of state may be designated or declare themselves president for life, such as Kwame Nkrumah of Ghana.

 By foreign imposition

 A foreign power can establishing a branch of their own dynasty, or one friendly to their interests.
-This was the outcome of the Russo-Swedish War from 1741 to 1743 where the Russian Empress made the imposition of her relative Adolf Frederick as the heir to the Swedish Throne, to succeed Frederick I who lacked legitimate issue, as a peace condition.
+This was often the outcome of the wars fought between the Roman Empire and the Parthian Empire over control of Armenia, a vital buffer state between the two realms.

+The Roman–Parthian War of 58–63 ended with a compromise: a Parthian prince of the Arsacid line would henceforth sit on the Armenian throne, but his nomination had to be approved by the Roman emperor.

 Loss

 Apart from violent overthrow, a head of state's position can be lost in several ways, including death, another by expiration of the constitutional term of office, abdication, or resignation.
 In some cases, an abdication cannot occur unilaterally, but comes into effect only when approved by an act of parliament, as in the case of British King Edward VIII.
 The post can also be abolished by constitutional change; in such cases, an incumbent may be allowed to finish their term.
-Of course, a head of state position will cease to exist if the state itself does.
+A head of state position may also cease to exist if the state to which it is subservient does.

 Heads of state generally enjoy widest inviolability, although some states allow impeachment, or a similar constitutional procedure by which the highest legislative or judicial authorities are empowered to revoke the head of state's mandate on exceptional grounds.
 This may be a common crime, a political sin, or an act by which the head of state violates such provisions as an established religion mandatory for the monarch.
 By similar procedure, an original mandate may be declared invalid.